FREE Guide: How to Calm Meltdowns Before They Start

 Autism: My Invisible Backpack

-Everyone carries emotions they cannot always name.
-Adrián calls his the invisible backpack.
-On a family hike, he discovers what is inside it: big feelings, borrowed feelings, the exhaustion of masking, and the relief of finally taking the mask off.
+On a family hike, he discovers what is inside it: big feelings, borrowed feelings, the weight of masking, and the relief of finally being himself.
 This book gives your child a language for their inner world and shows them they do not have to carry it alone.

 Perfect for: kids learning to identify emotions, families navigating sensory overload and masking, therapists introducing emotional regulation tools

-Autism: This is How I Party
+Autism: This is How I Party.

 Perfect for: kids with social anxiety around events, families preparing for birthday parties or gatherings, therapists working on social readiness